krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 -	Watchlist: Represents databases of flagged individuals or entities.
 The watchlist has an ID, name, and description and is used by the KYCProvider to check for any matches.

 This class diagram provides a structured view of the KYC system, showing how different entities interact and their roles in the KYC process.

-### A Game Changer for Technical Writing

-Looking back on my 12 years of experience in the IT industry, I have used a variety of tools including Pencil Project, PowerPoint, UX Pin and more recently draw.io, Excalidraw, Figma and Miro.
-While these tools are effective for creating diagrams, I've found that coding diagrams offers greater precision and flexibility.
-With [Mermaid.js](https://mermaid.js.org/intro/), it is possible to make live edits in collaboration with engineers, adjusting parameters directly in the script.
-This ability to make changes on the fly is a huge time saver and improves the quality of the documentation.

-It's almost funny how long it took me to switch to [Mermaid.js](https://mermaid.js.org/intro/)- something I only started using four years ago.
-Had I made the switch earlier, I would have saved an enormous amount of time otherwise spent on manual tweaking and redrawing.
-The efficiency and ease of use of Mermaid.js not only streamlines the workflow, but also allows for more accurate and up-to-date documentation.

 ## Integrations and Community Support